UAE government confirms full list of UAE public holidays for 2019

 Honouring Ibrahim’s willingness to sacrifice his son, we typically get three days off for this holiday – so combined with Arafat Day, we’ll likely get Sunday through Tuesday off.
 This means it could be a five-day weekend in August.

-Islamic New Year in 2019 is likely to fall on a Saturday – we get one day off for this holiday so we may not get a long weekend.
+Islamic New Year in 2019 fell on a Saturday so we didn’t get an extra day off for this holiday.

 November 30 – Commemoration Day